Arctic ice melt lifts hopes for Russian maritime trade

 Yelena Makhovetskaya, 27, a graduate of Sevmash's shipbuilding university, said salaries were among the highest in the Soviet Union when her parents moved here in the 1970s.
 Wages have since fallen against the national average, many people have left and fewer are coming to work in the region, she said.

-But new state contracts are fueling a revival.
+But new state contracts are fuelling a revival.
 The sector was one of the few to see growth in crisis-hit 2009, with output up 62 percent and another 8 percent in 2010.

 Sevmash's director, Andrei Dyachkov, said the shipyard hopes to profit from its know-how in the Arctic to win orders to build offshore drilling platforms, ice-capable support ships and even a floating airstrip to service oil fields in the Pechora Sea.